Zvitko/Zvitko/README.md

 ### Here is What I'm Working On! 👋

 - 🔭 I’m currently working on ...
-Macher's of Computer Science, Machine Learning
+Master's of Computer Science, Machine Learning
 - 🌱 I’m currently learning ...
 Machine Learning, SL/UL
 - 👯 I’m looking to collaborate on ...
 All things Python
 - 💬 Ask me about ...
 Anything developement, I enjoy using technology to solve problems